DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 I observed Marcus at school.
 In the classroom, he was a caged animal—restless, distracted, a bundle of vibrating energy the teacher was constantly trying to suppress.
 He was failing in the metrics of the
-Engine: sit still, focus on one abstract task, follow verbal instructions, delay gratification.
+Machine: sit still, focus on one abstract task, follow verbal instructions, delay gratification.

 But at recess, he was a different creature entirely.
 He was the first to